An introduction to working effectively with gender non-conforming young people

 Presentations from senior staff from the nationally‐commissioned Gender identity Development Service will cover a range of theoretical, clinical, practical and ethical issues in the treatment of young people with gender dysphoria.
 There will be a mix of lively and informative interactional teaching sessions on a wide range of topical areas, reflecting psychological, biological, developmental and social frameworks for understanding gender dysphoria in the under-18s.

-We are running this course in London and Leeds, details below.
+NOTE: We run this course both in London and Leeds.

 The day will be highly interactive and features presentations and reflective discussion groups.